y2knewbie/y2knewbie.github.io/README.md

 # y2knewbie.github.io

-This is a simple webpage for my music account, using HTML, CSS, and JAVASCRIPT.
+This is a simple webpage for my music account, using HTML, CSS, and JAVASCRIPT.<br />
 This website was created by following a tutorial from the Youtube channel (freecodecamp.org with Beau Carnes as the instructor) and using a free template (from templated.co).
 I am greatly thankful to those who provided this incredible opportunity.